rcslab/AutoCPA/README.md

 The default counters are picked up `conf/ARCH_NAME.conf` where architecture name is displayed in the first line of `pmccontrol -l`.
 The configuration file accepts pmc formatted comma separated parameters to the counters.
-We also include two additional parameters `sample_rate` and `label`.
+We also include several additional parameters `sample_rate`, `sample_ratio` and `label`.

+Sampling can be done at a fixed rate or adaptive rate.
+For fixed counters specify the `sample_rate`.
+For adaptive counters specify the `sample_ratio` and set the target CPU overhead using `-a %CPU` parameter to bcpid.
+The daemon will change the sample rate to meet the target CPU usage.

-NOTE: Moving forward you should set the label using the standard pmc counter names with a few extensions we've made.
+You should set the label using the standard pmc counter names with a few extensions we've made.
 Currently we use `instructions`, `branches`, `dc-misses`, and `l2dc-misses`.

 ```
 # bcpid/bcpid